knaw-huc/lenticular-lens/readme.md

     // The matching configuration is composed of a logic box "conditions": [
       {
+        // The main matching method to apply
+        "method": {
-        // The type of matching to apply; see table below for allowed values "method_name": "SOUNDEX",
+          // The type of matching to apply; see table below for allowed values "name": "SOUNDEX",
-        // Some types of matching methods require extra configuration "method_config": {},
+          // Some types of matching methods require extra configuration "config": {}
+        },
-        // The type of similarity matching to apply on top; see table below for allowed values; optional field "method_sim_name": "LEVENSHTEIN",
+        // The similarity matching to apply; see table below for allowed values; optional field "sim_method": {
+          // The type of similarity matching to apply; see table below for allowed values "name": "SOUNDEX",
-        // Some types of similarity matching methods require extra configuration; optional field "method_sim_config": {},
+          // Some types of similarity matching methods require extra configuration "config": {},
-        // Whether to apply the similarity matching method on the normalized value; optional field, defaults to 'false' "method_sim_normalized": false,
+          // Whether to apply the similarity matching method on the normalized value; optional field, defaults to 'false' "normalized": false,
+        },
+        // Fuzzy matching configuration; optional field
+        "fuzzy": {
           // The t-conorm to apply on the values of this condition; see table below for allowed values; optional field, defaults to 'MAXIMUM_T_CONORM'
           "t_conorm": "MAXIMUM_T_CONORM",
-        // The threshold to apply on the similarity score; optional field, defaults to '0' which means it does not apply "threshold": 0,
+          // The threshold to apply on the similarity score; optional field, defaults to '0' which means it does not apply "threshold": 0
+        },
         // Perform list matching; optional field
         "list_matching": {
-          // The minimum number of links found; optional field, defaults to '0' which means it does not apply "links_threshold": 8,
+          // The minimum number of intersections; optional field, defaults to '0' which means it does not apply "threshold": 8,
-          // Whether the threshold number should be interpreted as a percentage; ptional field, defaults to 'false' "links_is_percentage": false,
-          // The minimum number of source values found; optional field, defaults to '0' which means it does not apply "source_threshold": 2,
-          // Whether the threshold number should be interpreted as a percentage; optional field, defaults to 'false' "source_is_percentage": false,
-          // The minimum number of target values found; optional field, defaults to '0' which means it does not apply "target_threshold": 50,
-          // Whether the threshold number should be interpreted as a percentage; optional field, defaults to 'false' "target_is_percentage": true,
+          // Whether the threshold number should be interpreted as a percentage; optional field, defaults to 'false' "is_percentage": false
         },
+        // Sources configuration
+        "sources": {
-        // The source properties to use during matching per entity-type selection "sources": {
+          // The source properties to use during matching per entity-type selection "properties": {
+            "1": [
-          "1": {
+              {
                 // The property path to which this condition applies "property": [
                   "schema_birthDate"
                 ],
+                // Whether the transformers of this property should be applied before the source transformers; optional field, defaults to 'false'
+                "property_transformer_first": false,
                 // The transformers to apply to transform the value before matching; see table below for allowed values "transformers": [
                   {
                     "name": "PARSE_DATE",
                     "parameters": {
                       "format": "YYYY-MM-DD"
                     }
                   }
-            ],
-            // Remove stopwords before matching; optional field; see table below for allowed values "stopwords": {
-              // The dictionary to apply
-              "dictionary": "dutch",
-              // Additional stop words; optional field
-              "additional": [
-                "and",
-                "or"
                 ]
               }
-          }
+            ],
           },
+          // The transformers to apply to transform the source value before matching; see table below for allowed values "transformers": []
+        },
+        // Targets configuration
+        "targets": {
-        // The target properties to use during matching per entity-type selection "targets": {
+          // The target properties to use during matching per entity-type selection "properties": {
+            "1": [
-          "1": {
+              {
                 "property": [
                   "schema_birthDate"
                 ],
-            "transformers": [],
-            "stopwords": {
-              "dictionary": "",
+                "property_transformer_first": false,
-              "additional": []
+                "transformers": []
               }
-          }
+            ],
+          },
+          // The transformers to apply to transform the target value before matching; see table below for allowed values "transformers": []
         }
       }
     ]